mavenlink/brainstem-redux/README.md

 3. `redux-thunk`

 ## Usage
 Use Brainstem-redux when creating your top-level reducer and your store.
-You must pass your storageManager into the brainstem reducer, then pass that into your `combineReducers` call with the key of `brainstem`.
+You must pass the brainstem reducer into your `combineReducers` call with the key of `brainstem`.
 When you create your store, you must pass in `updateStorageManager` to redux's `applyMiddleware` function.
 ```
 const { reducer, updateStore, updateStorageManager } = require('brainstem-redux')
 const { combineReducers, createStore, applyMiddleware } = require('redux')
-const storageManager = require('brainstem-js').StorageManager.get()
 const thunkMiddleware = require('redux-thunk')

-const brainstemReducer = reducer(storageManager)

 const appReducer = combineReducers({ myAppReducer: myAppReducer, brainstem: brainstemReducer })